ahsan90/booking_system_mern/readme.md

+Application in a nutshel

+---

+This is a Booking System Management Application using FullStack MERN with Redux/toolkit state management.
+The Application can be operated based on Role based Authorization.
+Reservation Can be booked after successfully login into the application either as an Admin or Client user.
+There is also a member registration option.
+After successfully registering a member will be autometically logged into the system and redirected to his own dashboard.
+The other operations are described as below-

-Following Table shows the default login credentials for both admin and client user
+## Following Table shows the default login credentials for both admin and client user

 | Username | Email              | Role   | Password   |
 | -------- | ------------------ | ------ | ---------- |